Gilwyad/mailnesia.com/README.md

  - Emails are stored in a PostgreSQL database
  - Hosted on a virtual private server with SSD storage

+The email server sends all received emails to several URL clicker processes using ZeroMQ to offload the email body processing which is somewhat CPU intensive.

 ## Requirements

 Required Perl modules with versions are listed in the file 'cpanfile'.